sveltepress-org/sveltepress-docs/docs/loading-content.md

 ## Creating New Pages

-For page routes with params, create a new page by navigating to the new desired URL while in admin mode, for example `/blog/2`.
-In admin mode will this not throw a 404 error, instead it will load an editable template with default placeholder content.
+For page routes with params, create a new page by navigating to the desired URL while in admin mode, for example: `/blog/new-page-slug`.
+In admin mode will this not throw a `404` error, instead it will load an editable template with the default placeholder content.
 Saving the page will commit it to SveltePress.

 ## Page Versioning

 On top of being keyed by page route and route params, content is also keyed by version.
 Versions are automatically incremented on save.
 Using the Admin Bar on a page to deploy a new version or rollback to a previous one.
+Pages are created in a draft/unpublished state and only go live once they are published.